WANGLAW®™

 Since September 11, 2001, the United States Immigration & Customs Enforcement (ICE) has dramatically

-stepped up the removal (i.e. deportation) of aliens who are unlawfully present and of lawful permanent
+stepped up the removal (i.e. deportation) of aliens who are unlawfully present (undocumented aliens) and

-residents who have become convicted of certain crimes.
-For example, in 1995, approximately 5,500
+of Lawful Permanent Residents who have become convicted of certain criminal offenses.
+For example, in

 The types and numbers of crimes which make non-citizens deportable have also been enlarged.
 For